 On April 9, 1806, English engineer and entrepreneur Isambard Kingdom Brunel was born, whose designs revolutionised public transport and modern engineering.
 He developed and constructed dockyards, the Great Western Railway, a series of steamships including the first propeller-driven transatlantic steamship and numerous important bridges and tunnels.

-I first heard of Isambard Kubgdom Brunel, when I saw this great photograph, where he was posing in front of these huge chains with his top hat and the cigar.
-And I was immediately curious to learn more about this fellow.
+I first heard of Isambard Kubgdom Brunel, when I saw this fantastic vintage photograph, where the engineer was posing in front of these huge chains with his top hat, the cigar, hands in his pockets and with dirt on his pants and shoes.
+This immediately aroused my curiosity to learn more about this unique looking fellow.
 Actually these chains belong to one of his large scale projects, the Great Eastern, the largest ship ever built by that time, for the purpose of installing a telegraph cable across the Atlantic connecting Europe and America.
-So, this guy really must have been a visionary with skill in engineering and also of great ambition…
+So, this guy really must have been a visionary with magnificent engineering skills and likewise great ambition…

 Isambard Kingdom Brunel was born on April 9, 1806 as son of French civil engineer Sir Marc Isambard Brunel and Sophia Kingdom Brunel in Portsmouth, where his father was working on block-making machinery.
 Despite the family’s constant money worries he had a happy childhood.
 After the family moved to London, he was taught drawing and observational techniques by his father from the age of four and Brunel had learned Euclidean geometry by eight.
 During this time he also learned fluent French – his father was a Frenchman by birth – and the basic principles of engineering.
 At the age of 14, the Brunel was enrolled at the College of Caen in Normandy and later at the Lycée Henri-Quatre in Paris, where he completed his studies in 1822.
 As a foreigner, the renowned engineering school École Polytechnique refused to take him as a candidate.
 Therefore Brunel subsequently studied under the prominent master clockmaker and horologist Abraham-Louis Breguet and returned to England in late 1822.